-Robert Lee Carter presented several First Amendment cases to the Supreme Court during the civil rights movement related to the rights of association and speech.
-He was appointed to be a federal district court judge in New York in 1972. (photo, public domain)
+Robert Lee Carter presented several First Amendment cases to the Supreme Court during the Civil Rights Movement related to the First Amendment rights of association and speech.
+He was appointed to be a federal district court judge in New York in 1972.
+(Image via Wikimedia Commons, public domain)

 Robert Lee Carter (1917–2012), a federal district court judge in New York and one of the great lawyers of the civil rights movement, successfully argued numerous cases before the Supreme Court, including part of the historic group of school segregation cases known collectively as Brown v.
 Board of Education (1954).

 Carter argued First Amendment cases before Supreme Court during Civil Rights era